 “Chef offered me shelter in the gym, and even provided me with food and allowances,” he shares.
 “That is why, even to this day, I consider him as my second father.”

 With a renewed chance to train, the wushu athlete added other disciplines to his arsenal with the support and faith of Chef Ro.
 That was when Kelly really came into his own as a martial artist.

-Kelly made his professional mixed martial arts debut on the Filipino regional scene in 2009.
-He won his first five bouts via submission, and displayed the innate cage ability that officially earned him the nickname of “The Natural.”
+Kelly made his professional cage debut on the Filipino regional scene in 2009, won his first five bouts via submission, and displayed the innate cage ability that officially earned him the nickname of “The Natural.”

-That led to an invitation to compete in ONE Championship’s inaugural event, ONE: CHAMPION VS. CHAMPION in 2011, and he continued to decimate the competition, defeating the likes of Mitch Chilson via rear-naked choke and mixed martial arts legend Jens Pulver via TKO.
+That led to a spot at ONE Championship’s inaugural event, ONE: CHAMPION VS. CHAMPION in 2011.
+Following his successful debut, he continued to decimate the competition, defeating the likes of Mitch Chilson via rear-naked choke and martial arts legend Jens Pulver via TKO.

 Although Kelly had a strong start in the sport, fame got to his head.
-His record currently stands at 12-3, and he is coming off a pair of losses to former ONE Featherweight World Champion Narantungalag Jadambaa and ONE Lightweight World Title challenger Ev Ting.
+In 2016, he suffered a pair of stinging defeats, as he lost back-to-back bouts to former ONE Featherweight World Champion Narantungalag Jadambaa and ONE Lightweight World Title challenger Ev Ting.